strigeus/sparsnas_decoder/README.md

 How to configure the decoder:
 -------------
-Take a photo/make a note of your transmitter ID number underneeth the battery lid of the transmitter (not the display)
+Take a photo/make a note of your transmitter ID number underneeth the battery lid of the transmitter (not the display.
+Obmit the 400 and take the remaining eight numbers and make a note of them.

 Edit sparsnas.sh to setup your sender id.
 You are allowed to have unlimitied number of senders and the format is `transmitter_id pulses/kWh` followed by a space.